-Sustainalytics also continuously monitors each company for controversies.
-This involves assessing the involvement of companies in incidents with negative environmental, social and governance (ESG) impacts.
+Each company is also continuously monitored for controversies with negative environmental, social and governance (ESG) impacts.
 Level 1: Low, Level 2: Moderate, Level 3: Significant, Level 4: High, Level 5: Severe.
+Investments in companies with Level 5 controversies are excluded.

 - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
 E/S characteristics are promoted with the financial product, but no sustainable investments will be made. - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
 E/S characteristics are promoted with the financial product, but no sustainable investments will be made. - How were the indicators for adverse impacts on sustainability factors taken into account?
+E/S characteristics are promoted with the financial product, but no sustainable investments will be made. - How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
 E/S characteristics are promoted with the financial product, but no sustainable investments will be made.